 About a block down from the District Lounge we made our way into the crowd of Lucy’s Retired Surfer Bar and Restaurant (@LucysRetiredSurfersNewOrleans).

 The place was packed, but I could see why.

-The beachy decor and all around hang-ten atmosphere of this bar was awesome.
+The beachy decor and all around “hang-ten” atmosphere of this bar is awesome.